Roman Catholic doctrine continues to be seen in the presbyterian practice of repentance.

-This excuse does not hold.
+This excuse about lack of repentance does not hold water.
+It is a cover for their inability to forgive.
 Christ refers to repeated repentance within the same day.
 Indeed, He refers to repentance six or seven times a day.
 What sort of repentance is this?
 Imagine the scene.
 A person asks for forgiveness and receives it.
 A short time later, he offends again.
 He asks for forgiveness again, and with a measure of scepticism about ‘their repentance’, forgiveness is given.
 However, shortly afterwards, he offends yet again!
 Now, one is beginning to wonder about the quality of this repentance.
 Can it be genuine?

 One can easily imagine even a charitable person having his doubts about a person’s repentance after the fourth occasion in one day.
 He would say to himself: Look, I’ve forgiven him three times already but he still has trespassed against me for a fourth time.
 How can I believe that he really repented the first three times?
 Now he comes to me and he says he repents!
 Surely his repentance is not genuine?
 Says Jesus: “Thou shalt forgive him!”